Anushk97/Blog/_posts/2024-08-24-twelth-post.md

 #### 5.3.3 **Hyperparameter \( C \)**:
 The parameter \( C \) controls the trade-off between having a wide margin and allowing some misclassifications.
 A higher value of \( C \) will try to classify all points correctly (potentially leading to overfitting), while a smaller value will result in a larger margin but may misclassify some points.

+#### 5.3.4 **When to use SVM?**
+- When the dataset is high-dimensional and not too large.
+SVMs work well for problems with many features relative to the number of data points.
+- When the classes are separable, either linearly or using a non-linear kernel (e.g., RBF).
+- When you need a model that is robust to outliers, especially in a classification setting with clear margins.
+- When you need a classifier that can handle both linearly separable and non-linear classification using kernel tricks.

+***Not suitable when:***
+- The dataset is very large, as SVM can be slow in both training and prediction for large datasets.
+- You need probabilistic predictions; SVMs output hard classification labels unless you use additional techniques.

 ---

 ### **5.4 Conclusion**